just-the-docs/just-the-docs/operations/OPERATIONS.md

 so we can minimize those.

+See [here](./OPERATIONS) for more details on how to write ops manual pages.

 ### Company Structure / Governance

 Countable is an agency that uses consulting as a source of information to build start-ups.